choeke1/qb25-answers/week2/README.md

 #Exercise 2
 The alignment of the different variants against the reference genome had a relatively consistent pattern.
-However A01_01, A01_03, and A01_04 had no reads/matches between ~20kb - 27 kb and many more mismatchesd (represented by colored lines), suggesting the sequencing wasn't as efficient.
-A01_02, A01_05, and A01_06 had far fewer mismatches, but still had roughly 3 - 10 mismatches per 1 kb.
-The sequencing efficiency was much stronger in these variants.
+However A01_01, A01_03, and A01_04 had no reads/matches between ~20kb - 27 kb and many more mismatchesd (represented by colored lines), suggesting the these regions derived from the RM haplotype.
+Because we are using the BY strain as a reference, these regions are RM, they will mismatch more upon alignment. the A01_02, A01_05, and A01_06 had far fewer mismatches, but still had roughly 3 - 10 mismatches per 1 kb.
+Since we see fewer mismatches in these regions, they are aligning well and likely inherited from the BY parent.

+#Exercise 4

+minimap2 -ax map-ont ../genomes/sacCer3.fa ../rawdata/ERR8562476.fastq > longreads.sam

 #Exercise 5
 hisat2 -p 4 -x ../genomes/sacCer3 -U ../rawdata/SRR10143769.fastq -S rna.sam